JMCOliveira02/JoyMQTT_Cpp/README.md

 ### Mosquitto
 * [Mosquitto download page](https://mosquitto.org/download/)

-* Download and run the windows x64 mosquitto installer: **mosquitto-mosquitto_version-install-windows-x64.exe** (it is recommended to install directly on the path "C:" for no additional configuration with the Visual Studio solution)
+* Download and run the windows x64 mosquitto installer: **mosquitto-mosquitto_version-install-windows-x64.exe**
+  * It is recommended to install directly on the path "C:" for no additional configuration with the Visual Studio solution

 * Add the directory where mosquitto was installed (**"C:/mosquitto"**) to the **Path** environment variable

 ### JSON
 * [Single include JSON library](https://github.com/nlohmann/json/blob/develop/single_include/nlohmann/json.hpp)
-* Download raw file ( it is recommended to download the file to the directory **"C:\JSON"**, for no additional configuration with the Visual Studio solution )
+* Download raw file
+  * It is recommended to download the file to the directory **"C:\JSON"**, for no additional configuration with the Visual Studio solution

 ### Additional notes
 * There should now be three folders present in the **C:** directory: **"SDL2"**, **"mosquitto"** and **"JSON"**